EUROPEAN DIPLOMA IN EMERGENCY RADIOLOGY (EDER)

 Candidates have to be active full or corresponding radiologist members in good standing of ESER and ESR, in the year(s) of application and examination.

-Candidates have to attend at least three (3) ESER scientific meetings in five (5) years.
+Candidates have to attend at least two (2) ESER scientific meetings in five (5) years.
 The respective certificates should be sent together with the application form

 k) Webinars & Workshops

 ESER recommends to attend additional webinars and workshops to get continuous education and training for the diploma.